Tellusant/docs/articles-posts/punta-cana.md

 ## Second Day: Team Building

 We continue the Tellusant Global Retreat in Punta Cana.
-The second day was dedicated to team building at plantation and a cigar factory.
+The second day was dedicated to team building at a plantation and a cigar factory.

 [p]